gisaia/aias/README.md

 # ARLAS Item Registration Services

 ARLAS Item Registration Services offers registration services for Spatio-temporal assets.
 It manages Items as well as Assets (e.g. raster files, cogs, etc.).
-The services exposes the STAC-T methods (https://github.com/stac-api-extensions/transaction) as well as a set of methods for handling the assets.
+The service exposes the STAC-T methods (https://github.com/stac-api-extensions/transaction) as well as a set of methods for handling the assets.

 By default, the service manages the assets.
 When an item is registered, the service checks that the managed asset exists: the asset must be added before the item.
 Deleting an item is cascaded on the managed assets.
 An asset can be unmanaged by setting `asset.airs:managed=False` (or `asset.airs__managed=False`).

 ## AIRS Data model

 The AIRS Model is based on the STAC specifications.
-It supports the folling extensions:
+It supports the following extensions:
 - view
 - storage
 - eo